Product

 The idea that profit is maximized when marginal profit is zero sounds like voodoo.
 The point to remember is that total profit does not equal marginal profit, and likewise average profit does not equal marginal profit.

-Marginal profit is the difference between marginal cost and marginal revenue at each point along the marginal cost and marginal revenue curves:
+Marginal profit is defined as the difference between marginal cost and marginal revenue at each point along the marginal cost and marginal revenue curves:

 (Note that MC is marginal cost, ATC is average total cost, D is demand, AR is average revenue, MR is marginal revenue, P is the market price, and Q is the quantity produced.)